Last Updated on June 20, 2026 by Daniel Globe

 Cleaning and Maintenance Tips

-Set up a maintenance schedule and store your tent in a dry, cool place.
+Set up a simple maintenance schedule and store your tent in a dry, cool place.
 Moisture buildup during storage is one of the most common causes of zipper wear and corrosion.

 Metal vs. Plastic Zipper Care

 Metal and plastic zippers have different maintenance needs.
-Metal zippers are more durable but susceptible to rust, especially in humid or salty conditions.
+Metal zippers are more durable but prone to rust, especially in humid or salty conditions.
 A silicone-based or wax lubricant works best for metal teeth, and wiping them down after exposure to moisture helps prevent corrosion.

-Plastic (coil) zippers are lighter and more common on modern tents.
+Plastic, or coil, zippers are lighter and more common on modern tents.
 They resist rust but can become stiff or brittle in cold weather.
-Stick with wax-based lubricants for plastic zippers, and avoid petroleum-based solvents that can weaken the material.
-If you camp in cold climates, lubricating before your trip helps prevent the zipper from seizing up in freezing temperatures.
+Stick with wax-based lubricants for plastic zippers, and skip petroleum-based solvents that can weaken the material.

 Common Zipper Issues and Solutions